protocol/research-website/content/authors/dandelion-mane/_index.md

 - Researchers
 ---

 Dandelion (they/them) is a creature of unusual intersections.
-Born in America to an Israeli father and a Korean mother, they went on to study a mixture of philosophy, economics, finance, and computer science at the University of Chicago.
-When they joined Google Brain, it as a software engineer focused on the intersection of data visualization and machine learning.
+Born in America to an Israeli father and a Korean mother, Dandelion went on to study a mixture of philosophy, economics, finance, and computer science at the University of Chicago.
+When they joined Google Brain, it was as a software engineer focused on the intersection of data visualization and machine learning.
 Now, at Protocol Labs, they are building SourceCred, which will create sustainable economies around open-source projects.